ouya/docs/setup.md

 If using a standard Android tablet, we recommend using a tablet with a usable display resolution as close as possible to 1920x1080.

 **Note**: The Android navigation bar will consume some of the screen on standard tablets, which will not be the case for the OUYA console.
 It is unlikely a tablet will give you a perfect replica of a running OUYA, but it will be enough to get most of your code running.
-You may still need to perform UI tweaks to use the 1920x1080 display buffer made available to apps by default.
+You may still need to perform UI tweaks to use the 1920x1080 display buffer made available to apps by default on an OUYA.

 The OUYA game controller combines a standard controller (two joysticks, a D-Pad, four game buttons, two shoulder buttons, and two triggers) with a touchpad.
 For testing, we recommend using the Xbox 360 wired USB controller combined with a mouse or touchpad for testing joystick and game button interaction.